-Whether you’re shopping for your own child or someone else’s kid, here are five things I always consider when toy shopping for toys for any child.
+Whether you’re shopping for your own child or someone else’s kid, here are five things I always consider when trying to find toys kids love.

-How To Find the Perfect Toy: What to Look For When Toy Shopping
+Find That Perfect Toy: What to Look For When Toy Shopping

 I love finding toys to give to kids as gifts, but it’s a task several of my friends dread.
 Here are five simple steps that make it easy to find that perfect gift that will receive hours of play.
 As with all of my posts, this one contains affiliate links.
 Learn More.